Dimensional homogeneity constrained gene expression programming for discovering governing equations: Application on discovering unknown constitutive relations

+According to figure \ref{fig4}, for the one-dimensional shock wave case, the gradients of density and temperature are non-negative.
+Additionally, according to the definition of the local Knudsen number ($K{n_Q} = \frac{{{\lambda _l}}}{Q}\frac{\partial Q}{\partial x} $), both $K{n_\rho }$ and $K{n_\theta }$ are thus non-negative.
+Therefore, from a mathematical perspective, the entropy production (\ref{entropy_q_x_shock}) must be non-negative.
+As a comparison, whether the Burnett equation, super-Burnett equation and augmented-Burnett equation satisfy the second law of thermodynamics is obscure \citep{comeaux1995evaluation}.

-We compare the results predicted by (\ref{eq7}) with those predicted by NSF equation, Burnett equation, augmented-Burnett equation and super-Burnett equation in figure \ref{fig5}.
-Besides, we define the relative error as
+We compare the results predicted by (\ref{eq7}) with those predicted by the NSF equation, Burnett equation, augmented-Burnett equation, and super-Burnett equation in figure \ref{fig5}.
+For a quantitative comparison, we define the relative error as

-where the variable with a superscript $\wedge$ is the prediction variable, and $N$ is the number of data points.
 The relative errors for each constitutive relation are summarized in table \ref{tab3}.
-It can be found that the derived constitutive relation of DHC-GEP is much more accurate than other equations in a wide range of $M{a_\infty}$, and is applicable to the scenarios of interpolation and extrapolation to some extent.
+It can be found that the derived constitutive relation of DHC-GEP exhibits higher accuracy than other equations over a wide range of $M{a_\infty}$, and is applicable to cases beyond the parameter space of the training data, i.e., $2.0 \le \; M{a_\infty} < 3.0$ and $4.0 < M{a_\infty} \le \; 5.5$.

-Furthermore, as the derived model is explicitly expressed, its physical properties can be checked.
-Obviously, it satisfies the Galilean invariance, as no velocity ($u$) explicitly appears outside the partial differential operators.
-Besides, we can also prove that it satisfies the second law of thermodynamics, which is critical for physical laws.
-Theoretically, whether a constitutive relation satisfies the second law of thermodynamics can be determined through the Clausius-Duhem inequality \citep{comeaux1995evaluation}

-The two terms on the left side are local increase rate of entropy and reversible outflow of entropy, respectively.
-The second law of thermodynamics requires that the sum of the two terms on the right side, which are called entropy production, must be non-negative.
-For our case, this is simplified as

-According to figure \ref{fig4}, for one-dimensional shock wave, the gradients of density and temperature are non-negative.
-Therefore, both $K{n_\rho }$ and $K{n_\theta }$ are non-negative, and (\ref{eq10}) naturally holds.
-As a comparison, whether Burnett equation, super-Burnett equation and augmented-Burnett equation satisfy the second law of thermodynamics is obscure \citep{comeaux1995evaluation}.
+Furthermore, to investigate the sensitivity to hyperparameters in non-equilibrium cases, we conduct a parametric study.
+Specifically, we focus on the sensitivity to the length of head, number of genes in a chromosome, and number of individuals in a population.
+The parameter spaces for these three hyperparameters are set to $\left \{ 10, 11, 12, 13, 14, 15\right \} $, $\left \{1, 2\right \}$ and $\left \{800, 1000, 1200, 1400, 1600, 1660\right \}$, respectively, resulting in a total of 72 ($6\times 2\times 6$) distinct hyperparameter combinations.
+Other hyperparameters, including the probability of invoking the genetic operators, are kept unchanged.
+Among the total of 72 distinct hyperparameter combinations, DHC-GEP successfully derives the same equation as (\ref{eq7}) based on 38 of these hyperparameter combinations.
+In contrast, Original-GEP discovers 70 completely different results, all of which fail to satisfy even the fundamental dimensional homogeneity constraint, let alone other physical constraints.
+It can be concluded that in non-equilibrium cases, while DHC-GEP is not entirely insensitive to model hyperparameters, it does exhibit significantly reduced sensitivity compared to Original-GEP.